ResearchComputing/Documentation/docs/storage/petalibrary/usage_statistics.md

 # Monitoring Allocation Use

-## `alloc_stats`
-Research Computing has implemented a background task called `alloc_stats` on the PetaLibrary cluster hosts to allow a PetaLibrary allocation owner and group members to view the usage statistics and the sizes of individual subdirectories in their allocation.
-This process collects this information hourly and deposits it in a file in the allocation base directory called `.cstats`.
+The PetaLibrary allocation owner and group members can view the usage statistics for their PetaLibrary allocation by viewing an hourly-updated file in the allocation base directory called `.cstats`.
+The `.cstats` file contains the following information:

-## `.cstats`
-The usage statistics file for an allocation contains the following
-information:

-- time and date of latest `alloc_stats` run
+- time and date stamp for most recent usage query
 - overall statistics: allocated, available, and used space in the allocation; data and snapshot usages reported separately
 - user statistics including user name, space used  and number of objects (files and directories)

 The `.cstats` file is an ordinary text file.
 It is readable only by users who are members of the group associated with the PetaLibrary allocation.

 When logged into CURC systems, you can query these statistics from the command line as follows:

 ```
 cat /pl/active/<allocation_name>/.cstats
 ```

 For example, to get the usage information on the `/pl/active/rcops` allocation, enter

 ```
 cat /pl/active/rcops/.cstats